A Dog of Flanders: Publication history

-First published in December 1871 in Philadelphia, in the Lippincott's Magazine, under the full title A Dog of Flanders: A Story of Nöel, the story was reissued the following month in a collection of four Ouida tales, A Leaf in the Storm, and Other Stories.
-This volume contained six illustrations by Enrico Mazzanti; two of which accompanied A Dog of Flanders.
-It was issued by three different publishers: Lippincott in Philadelphia on January 25, Chapman & Hall in London on July 27, and, also in English, Tauchnitz in Leipzig in December 1872.
+The story was first published in December 1871 in Philadelphia, in the Lippincott's Magazine, under the full title A Dog of Flanders: A Story of Nöel, with an illustration by E. B. Bensell.
+(Note: The illustrator is not credited in the book, but the signature appears on the illustrations.)
+It was included the following month in a collection of four Ouida tales, A Leaf in the Storm, and Other Stories, issued by three different publishers: Lippincott in Philadelphia on 25 January, Chapman & Hall in London on 27 July, and, also in English, Tauchnitz in Leipzig in December 1872.
+The UK edition contained an illustration by Enrico Mazzanti, whereas the German edition was not illustrated.
+Moreover, these latter two editions had the tale divided into four chapters.
+Other notable illustrators of the work include George Henry Boughton (1891), Edmund H. Garrett (1893), Maria Louise Kirk (1909), Hiram P. Barnes (1914), Gustaf Tenggren (1925), Frances Brundage (1926), and Harvey Fuller (1927).